Lets integrate our SDK in few minutes

 To integrate and run Mirrorfly UIKit in your app, you need to initialize it first.
 Initialize the MirrorFlyUI instance through your view controller.

-The initialisation should be done with two parameters as below
+The initialisation should be done with the parameters as below

 |userID||Unique UserID of the User|

 |base_Url||BASE_URL provided by the MirrorFly or the User's own base url.|

 |isTrialLicense||true if you are using your own base url.|

 |CALLBACK||Completion Handler used to observe the action status with arguments as result - |

 MFUIRecentChatListViewController is the starting point for launching UIKit in your app.
 Using the below code, you can fetch the complete list of the Recent Chats.